dotnet/runtime/src/tools/illink/docs/design/reflection-flow.md

 ## Escape hatch: DynamicDependencyAttribute annotation

-This is an existing custom attribute (known as `PreserveDependencyAttribute`) understood by the linker.
+This is an existing custom attribute (known as `DynamicDependencyAttribute`) understood by the linker.
 This attribute allows the user to declare the type name, method/field name, and signature (all as a string) of a method or field that the method dynamically depends on.

 When the linker sees a method/constructor/field annotated with this attribute as necessary, it also marks the referenced member as necessary.
 It also suppresses all analysis within the method.
 See issue https://github.com/dotnet/runtime/issues/30902 for details.